altafhossainsunny/Deep-learning-project-for-hand-writing-recognition/README.md

 **What it does:**
 - Loads the trained CNN model (`writer_model.keras`) and label encoder (`labels.pkl`)
 - Processes test images with the same preprocessing pipeline (Otsu's thresholding)
-- Extracts 64x64 patches from each test image
+- Extracts 64x64 patches from each test image using 32-pixel stride
 - Uses the trained CNN to predict writer identity for each patch
-- Combines predictions using majority voting (averaging probabilities)
+- Combines predictions using majority voting (averaging probabilities across all patches)
-- Calculates accuracy and ROC-AUC scores
+- Calculates accuracy and multi-class ROC-AUC scores
-- Saves detailed results to `result.csv`
+- Saves detailed results with filename, actual, and predicted labels to `result.csv`

 ## Technical Details